Chart Color Schemes

 Port Willunga features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.4% of all households, including 25.0% couples with children, 23.3% couples without children, and 16.6% single parent families.
-Non-family households comprise the remaining 33.6%, with lone person households at 30.1% and group households comprising 3.5%.
-The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.5.
+Family households make up 66.4% of all households, including 25.0% couples with children, 23.3% couples without children, and 16.6% single parent families.
+Non-family households constitute the remaining 33.6%, with lone person households at 30.1% and group households comprising 3.5%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households